Digital data collection shattering longstanding process gaps for manufacturers

 Digital transformation changing processes

 For a long time, reliance on paper has held businesses back.
 It has limited how quickly they can share data, how easily they can interact with stakeholders and even how ambitious they can get when working with partners.
 The key to achieving all this, however, depends on not only moving data into digital systems, but also keeping it there, the AIIM explained.
-This move to digital injects a degree of creativity into processes, enabling organizations to move on from the status quo and develop innovative operational models.
+This move to digital data collection injects a degree of creativity into processes, enabling organizations to move on from the status quo and develop innovative operational models.

-Going digital is just a first step.
+Digital data collection is just a first step.
 A recent Diginomica report pointed out the goal is not just to move data off paper, but also to make it accessible and actionable for users.
 Strategies such as housing information in .PDFs and similar locations still keeps that information siloed.
 Transforming operations around data hinges on making it easy to communicate between diverse user groups.

 Modern cloud apps and services make it easier for project stakeholders from disparate settings to share information seamlessly, empowering organizations to tackle longstanding challenges.
 For manufacturers, this means new opportunities to engage the channel and gain transparency into sales.